glycerine/spin_paxos/README.md

 https://www.microsoft.com/en-us/research/wp-content/uploads/1996/10/Acrobat-58-Copy.pdf

-Butler Lampson's 1996 paper, "How to Build a Highly Available System Using Consensus", is by far and away the best paper to read to understand Paxos.
+Butler Lampson's 1996 paper, "How to Build a Highly Available System Using Consensus", is by far and away the next best paper to read to understand Paxos.
 It gives both the practical side and the theory side in easily digestible steps.
 The big bonus of learning the theory is that